francois-rozet/info8005-1/queries.md

 	Person and rectorOf some University
 	```

-* Every `Article` that has *Gilles Louppe* as author
+* Every `Publication` that has *Gilles Louppe* as author

 	```
-	Article and hasAsAuthor value 'Gilles Louppe'
+	Publication and hasAsAuthor value 'Gilles Louppe'
 	```

 * Every instance that is prerequisite of *Semantic Data*